jackiehjm/stx-docs/doc/source/updates/kubernetes/performing-an-orchestrated-upgrade.rst

     -   If necessary an abort phase will be created and applied, which will attempt to unlock any hosts that were locked.

-    After an upgrade-strategy has been applied \(or aborted\) it must be deleted before another upgrade-strategy can be created.
-If an upgrade-strategy application fails, you must address the issue that caused the failure, then delete/re-create the strategy before attempting to apply it again.
+    After an upgrade strategy has been applied \(or aborted\) it must be deleted before another upgrade strategy can be created.
+If an upgrade strategy application fails, you must address the issue that caused the failure, then delete/re-create the strategy before attempting to apply it again.